Asian short-clawed otters are CARNIVORES. Their diet mostly consists of crabs, snails, insects and small fish.

 They are the smallest of all the otter species.

 They can eat a QUARTER of their body weight every day!

-As their name suggests these otters have short but very flexible, sensitive claws, useful for digging, climbing and also for grabbing and holding on to prey.
+As their name suggests, these otters have short but very flexible sensitive claws useful for digging, climbing and grabbing hold of prey.
+Their diet consist of crabs, snails, insects and small fish.

-They mainly eat crabs, other water creatures and fish.
-They are the smallest of all otters and in the wild live in small groups across Asia from India and Nepal to the Philippines, Indonesia, China, Singapore, Malaysia and Thailand.
+They live in small groups across Asia from India and Nepal to the Philippines, Indonesia, China, Singapore, Malaysia and Thailand.

 These little otters have thick, insulating fur made from short hairs kept clean and healthy by their constant grooming.
 Their tails are long giving them propulsion when swimming and steering and balance when standing upright on land.
 Unlike other otters, the Asian short-clawed otter has feet which are only partly webbed which gives them more dextrous paws.